pan-training/training-catalogue/README.md

 ### moodle scraper proof of concept

 Created the "moodle_scraper.rb" file
-Need to put in the token that moodle generated for webservices.
+Need to put in the file the token that moodle generated for webservices.

 Also: